pwang30/SCC_UC_Bilevel/README.md

 - For the code of primal-dual modelling, i.e., the final bi-level model running, please refer to the files named "_bi_level_SCL_Local_Bus2.jl_", "_bi_level_SCL_distant.jl_" in foler called "Strategic_bidding".

-  1. As we have numerous scenarios, here we only publich lodal strategic bidding in Bus 2 and distant strategic bidding in Bus 27 and Bus 4.
+  1. As we have numerous scenarios, here we only publish the case where two strategic generators located in bus 2 and the case where three strategic generators located in bus 2 and bus 27.
 Other cases are easy to be simulated by following a similar coding structure.
-  2. As for the pricing of SCC service by the single-level formulation, please do it by readers yourselves, however we still give the offer we used in the paper (the file named "AS_offer_price.mat").
+  2. As for the pricing of SCC service by the single-level formulation, please do it by readers yourselves, however we still give the marginal bid we used in the paper (the file named "AS_offer_price.mat").

 - In the practical simulation, please put all files in one folder, e.g., "_bi_level_SCL_Local_Bus2.jl_", "_bi_level_SCL_distant.jl_", "_admittance_matrix_calculation.jl_", "_dataset_gene.jl_", "_offline_trainning.jl_", "Linespara" and "AS_offer_price.mat".
 Then run the main file "_bi_level_SCL_Local_Bus2.jl_" or "_bi_level_SCL_distant.jl_".